 How to Grow Carob Trees

 Sowing seed directly is probably the most common method for how to grow carob trees.
-Fresh seeds germinate quickly, while dried seeds need to be scarred and then soaked for a period of time until swollen 2-3 times in size.
-Traditionally planted in flats and then transplanted once the seedlings attain a second set of leaves, germination for carob trees is only about 25% certain.
-Carob should be spaced 9 inches apart in the garden.
+Fresh seeds germinate quickly, while dried seeds need to be scarred and then soaked for a period of time until swollen two to three times in size.
+Traditionally planted in flats and then transplanted once the seedlings attain a second set of leaves, germination for carob trees is only about 25 percent certain.
+Carob should be spaced 9 inches (23 cm.) apart in the garden.

-For the home gardener, an established one gallon carob tree start might more prudently be purchased from a nursery.
-Keep in mind that conditions in your garden must closely mimic those of the Mediterranean, or grow carob in a greenhouse or in a container, which can be moved into a protected area indoors.
-Carob trees may be grown in USDA zones 9-11.
+For the home gardener, an established 1-gallon (4 L.) carob tree start might more prudently be purchased from a nursery.
+Keep in mind that conditions in your garden must closely mimic those of the Mediterranean or grow carob in a greenhouse or in a container, which can be moved into a protected area indoors.
+Carob trees may be grown in USDA zones 9 through 11.

-Be patient as carob trees grow slowly at first but begin to bear in the sixth year of planting and may remain productive for 80-100 years.
+Be patient as carob trees grow slowly at first but begin to bear in the sixth year of planting and may remain productive for 80 to 100 years.